afeique/acrossti.me/readme.md

     curl -sS https://getcomposer.org/installer | php -- --install-dir=/usr/local/bin

 If you change the `install-dir`, make sure the directory is in your `$PATH`.

-### (extra) laravel installer
-If you would like to be able to execute `laravel new` from the commandline, install the `laravel/installer` as directed in the [Laravel Installation Guide](http://laravel.com/docs/installation):

-    composer global require "laravel/installer=~1.1"

-When creating a new Laravel project, using `laravel new` is noticeably faster than fetching all the separate composer requirements for Laravel.
-However, it probably has no effect on performance when cloning from a git repository and running `composer install` which is what we do in this guide.

-### (extra) adding to `$PATH`
-After getting `laravel/installer`, edit `~/.profile` and make sure you have a line at the end like this:

-    export PATH="$PATH:~/.composer/vendor/bin"

-Make sure to:

-    source ~/.profile

-This will update your `$PATH` within the context of your open shell.

 ## configuration on linux